oalee/os-digital-democracy-iran/contributing.md

 * Introduce yourself, your skills, and discuss how you can contribute
-* Ask and answer questions, and join discussions on our open science Yerbamate discussion board
+* Ask and answer questions, and join discussions on our discussion board
 * Report issues or suggest enhancements on the issue tracker
 * Submit pull requests with bug fixes or feature improvements
 * Review pull requests from others